 The annual fee of $120 is also waived for the first year of card membership.

 The BMO Cashback World Elite card earns cash back and offers cardholders the opportunity to earn up to 5% cash back on all grocery purchases.
-As a result, in 2022 we selected this card for the award for Best Cashback Credit Card for Grocery Purchases.
+As a result, for 2023 we selected this card for the award for Best Cashback Credit Card for Grocery Purchases.

 Check out our BMO Cashback World Elite review for full details about this card.

 You can additionally earn another $50 in FlyerFund Rebates if you apply and are approved for the BMO CashBack World Elite Mastercard.
 Click to learn more about the FlyerFunds Rebates program.

 The BMO Cashback World Elite Mastercard comes with three benefits of note: roadside assistance, insurance coverage, and free Boingo WiFi.

 With the BMO CashBack World Elite Mastercard, you receive complimentary membership in the Dominion Automobile Association (DAA) and benefit from their BMO Roadside Assistance Program (Basic Coverage).

 Membership terms and the features of the plan are described in the Certificate you will receive.
 The plan includes battery boosts, flat-tire change, lockout service and towing – a $69/year value.